FAQs

 The Doppler effect caused by motion only becomes relevant for very high speeds and in practical cases does not affect the performance of the ECHO ONE® .
 The recommended maximum AGV speed is about 5.7 km/h (1.6 m/s).
 At relative speeds higher than 15 km/h (4.2 m/s) the data becomes unreliable and at higher speeds, the sound of wind may cause significant noise in the point cloud.

-The ECHO ONE® has an operating range of up to 3 m with a Field-of-View of up to +- 80° in ultrashort range (from 10 cm to 100 cm) and +-55° from 1 m up to 3 m, depending on parameter setting, and a typical resolution of +-2.5 cm.
+The ECHO ONE® has an operating range of up to 3 m with a Field-of-View of up to +- 60° in ultrashort range (from 10 cm to 100 cm) and +-55° from 1 m up to 3 m, depending on parameter setting.

 If a source of noise is very intense and has frequencies around 40 KHz., it may jam the ECHO ONE® signals.
 Tools which typically emit ultrasound in the same frequency range as the ECHO ONE® are air pressure pistols, welding tools and plasma cutters.
-If you want to use the ECHO ONE® in environments where you operate these tools, please let us know so we can optimise the sensor accordingly.
+As a rule of thumb, the system is able to deal with a noise source in >1m distance at a maximum of 100dB.

 The ECHO ONE® sensors have a special operating mode called Medium Monitoring Mode (MMM), allowing them to detect and synchronise with one other, thus avoiding interferences.

 Currently you can connect one ECHO ONE® sensor per TPU.
-We will soon provide a firmware update to our customers to allow connecting several sensors to one single TPU.
+We will soon provide a firmware update to our customers to allow connecting several sensors (up to 4) to one single TPU.

 Each point in the point cloud is characterized by five values: three coordinates in space (X, Y, Z), a confidence value (indicating how close the received shape of the echo is to the expected signal shape), and an intensity value (intensity of the echo received).

-We provide the point cloud directly from the sensor via CAN interface and the filtered point cloud from the TPU via UDP/Ethernet.
+We provide the filtered point cloud from the TPU via UDP/Ethernet.
 Additionally, the TPU also provides digital output pins to indicate configured warning and stopping zones have been violated by any object.

 Back to top ↑